 - Account holders who lose their library account card or change their address should notify the library system promptly.

 Maximum Items Borrowed.
 For most accounts, a maximum of 100 physical items can be on loan at once; ONEcard account holders may have a maximum of 10 physical items on loan at once.

 Loan Periods and Renewals.
 Library materials may be checked out for 3 weeks.
-Providing there is not a hold on the material, borrowers may attempt to renew most physical materials 8 times or up to 6 months, whichever comes first.
+Providing there is not a hold on the material, most physical materials will automatically renew up to 8 times.